Helping millions of people navigate the world of technology.

 If you aren’t convinced by the previous method or are buying the device from an unreliable source (which we don’t recommend buying from), you can always reach out to Apple’s customer support.
 They might help you over a phone call or probably tell you to get your iPhone to the nearest Apple care center.

-New vs. Refurbished iPhone: What is the Difference
+New vs. Refurbished iPhone: What is the Difference?

-Should You Buy a Refurbished iPhone
+Should You Buy a Refurbished iPhone?

 Apple vs. Carrier and Third-Party Refurbished iPhone

-Apple ensures an iPhone goes through a rigorous process of quality checks before being branded as a refurbished iPhone.
 Refurbished iPhones being sold by carriers and third-party sellers also go through a series of quality checks to ensure the device is functional, but you can trust Apple’s in-house process without a doubt.
 Thus, you’d be better off buying Apple-certified refurbished devices.

 The big difference is that all refurbished iPhones bought directly from Apple come with a new battery and a standard one-year warranty.
 This has to be the biggest advantage of it all.